PhilWilky/country-info-app/README.md

 # country-info-app
-Using https://restcountries.com API for practice using restful api's
+Using the restcountries.com API for practice using restful api's with Javascript.